Ryan-bit-cpu/Cycloid/README.md

 # Cycloid
 The parametric plot of a wheel traveling at 2 meters/second in the xy-plane.

-#Activate Qu-tip conda environment to run the code below
 #Cycloid code

 import numpy as np